-- 1. Conveyance/Pumps summarizes projects in the CIP designed to make improvements to the System's major interceptors and lift stations.
-These facilities collect and deliver wastewater to the System's Water Resource Recovery Facility (WRRF). - 2.
-CSO projects in the CIP reflect improvements to the System's existing combined sewer overflow treatment and conveyance facilities, including Retention Basins (RTB) and Screening and Disinfection Facilities (SDF). - 3.
-Treatment projects are those designed to make improvements to facilities at the WRRF.
+1. Conveyance/Pumps summarizes projects in the CIP designed to make improvements to the System's major interceptors and lift stations.
+These facilities collect and deliver wastewater to the System's Water Resource Recovery Facility (WRRF).

+2. CSO projects in the CIP reflect improvements to the System's existing combined sewer overflow treatment and conveyance facilities, including Retention Basins (RTB) and Screening and Disinfection Facilities (SDF).